 Each table now shares their agreed mark with the wider department.
 You could write these group marks on the board.
 Now hand out the marking commentary on a piece of paper to each person.
 This is the expert view that lists the marks awarded for each question and the all important explanation.
 Give time for some silent reflection before opening up the table discussions.
 Stand back and watch the debate flare as the expert gets some ‘feedback’!

 Reflection and resolution

 Once teachers have had a chance to review the expert’s marking commentary, you can then take feedback to agree the final, group consensus.
 Undoubtedly the expert will have made some of their own judgement errors.
 This can be a tricky conversation to manage, so you may prefer groups to simply edit the marking commentary and hand this back in.
 What is important is that you allow groups and individuals time to reflect on their own marking, where were they generous and why?
 What new knowledge did they get about awarding marks?
 How has their own subject knowledge developed?
 Encourage teachers to think about how this new knowledge is going to ensure consistency when they mark their own papers.
 If there is time you can then repeat the process with another piece of student work.

 So why is this a powerful standardisation approach?

 At the end of the day mark schemes are judgement calls.
-The consensus is not a truth, it’s just an attempt to help teachers mark more fairly so that our students are all given an equal opportunity to succeed.
+The consensus is not a truth, it’s just an attempt to help teachers mark more fairly so that students are all given an equal opportunity to succeed.